CSEE-4121-2022/csee-4121-2022.github.io/homeworks/hw1.md

 - Check the ordering to make sure all the files are present.

  It should run immediately and return whether the query ran OK or if there were errors - please make sure that you get a positive result from this test in your final submission.

+**Handling Ties**: You might notice that in case of ties (between two records of the ordering column), bigquery may produce either of the ordering.
+Do not worry about this.
+We have configured the autograder to handle ties and grade accordingly.

 You will not see a final grade until after the project deadline.
 It is your responsibility to ensure that your final submission is free from Python or SQL syntax errors and that you follow all instructions in this section.
 We reserve the right to deduct points from your project if you do not follow the submission instructions, or if you have syntax errors in your queries.